VladimirMickic/Public_Transport/README.md

 - All date comparisons use `(observed_at AT TIME ZONE 'America/New_York')::date`.
 Raw `observed_at::date` returns UTC, and UTC midnight is 8 PM ET, so pings from 8–11 PM ET get stamped with the wrong calendar date and show up as phantom bars for hours that haven't happened yet.
 This took a global replace across 17 occurrences once I figured it out.
 - Routes 98 (AM Tripper), 99 (PM Tripper), and 999 (Deadhead) are excluded from every analytics query.
 They're synthetic non-passenger routes with no schedule to adhere to, and including them distorts every aggregate.
 - Route lists sort numerically, not alphabetically.
 Route labels start with the number, so a string sort puts route 105 before route 3, which is how no rider thinks about the network.
 A small `_route_sort_key` helper parses numeric prefixes and sorts them as ints.
-- DB-derived strings rendered through `unsafe_allow_html=True` go through `html.escape()` first.
-The threat is small (no auth, public read-only data), but the upstream API is third-party and I would rather not have a route name with angle brackets break the page.

 ---